Makay11/SeamlessRPC/lib/README.md

    This allows you to catch any unhandled [Zod](https://zod.dev/) errors and return `400 Bad Request` regardless of which server function threw the error.

 You can easily adapt any of the examples above to work with any libraries and frameworks you are using.
-Remember that `@makay/rpc` is completely agnostic.
+Remember that `seamlessrpc` is completely agnostic.

 ## 🚨 Errors